mirror/dd-wrt/src/router/python/Doc/library/glob.rst

    a string containing a path specification. *pathname* can be either absolute (like :file:`/usr/src/Python-1.5/Makefile`) or relative (like :file:`../../Tools/\*/\*.gif`), and can contain shell-style wildcards.
 Broken symlinks are included in the results (as in the shell).
+Whether or not the results are sorted depends on the file system.

    .. index::
       single: **; in glob-style wildcards